Tub vs. Edge? Which is best for your project requirements?

-As the name implies, this is exactly what it is.
-Dictionary.com describes it as “a wide, open, deep, typically round container with a flat bottom used for holding liquids, growing plants, etc.” They can be designed to different shapes and sizes, and manufactured out of a variety of materials, which some are more suited for the domestic market where longevity, robustness and even fire regulations are not applicable.
-EG Fibreglass and timber are materials that can be used, however some can pose a fire risk in certain situations, and waterproofing and durability with timber can be a challenge.
-Galvanised mild steel or stainless steel are 2 materials that are easy to work with, durable and well suited to the external environment.
+As the name implies, this is precisely what it is.
+Dictionary.com describes it as “a wide, open, deep, typically round container with a flat bottom used for holding liquids, growing plants, etc.” They can be designed to different shapes and sizes and manufactured out of a variety of materials, some are more suited for the domestic market where longevity, robustness and even fire regulations are not applicable.
+EG Fibreglass and timber are materials that can be used, however, some can pose a fire risk in certain situations, and waterproofing and durability with timber can be a challenge.
+Galvanised mild steel or stainless steel are 2 materials that are easy to work with, durable and well-suited to the external environment.

 This would be by far the most popular style of achieving elevated planting areas due to the unlimited options available in terms of shape, size, and design.
-Individual parts are site assembled, and traditionally would be fixed down to concrete foundations to create the desired design.
-With the introduction of the Velox Rapid Edge system, concrete foundations are not now required, however the overall function of the elevated planting area remains the same, and that is of a open base where the water would drain away into the substrate below.
-Each project would have its own design details of what this sub-base build up would be.
+Individual parts are site assembled and traditionally would be fixed down to concrete foundations to create the desired design.
+With the introduction of the Velox Rapid Edge system, concrete foundations are not now required, however, the overall function of the elevated planting area remains the same, which is of an open base where the water would drain away into the substrate below.
+Each project would have its design details of what this sub-base build-up would be.

 To see the different types of raised planter edging and planter tubs, please select the links below